wallarm/product-documentation/docs/admin-en/installation-guides/google-cloud/creating-autoscaling-group.md

     3. Stackdriver Monitoring Metric: The size of the group is controlled to keep the selected metric from the Stackdriver Monitoring instrument at the required level ([Stackdriver Monitoring Metric policy documentation][link-stackdriver-monitoring-metric-policy]).
     4. Multiple Metrics: The decision to change the size of the group is made on the basis of multiple metrics ([multiple metrics policy documentation][link-multiple-metrics-policy]).

-    This guide uses the “CPU usage” policy to demonstrate the principles of working with the auto-scaling mechanism.
+    This guide uses the “CPU usage” policy to demonstrate the principles of working with the auto scaling mechanism.

     To apply this policy, specify the required average processors' load level in the “Target CPU usage” field (in percentages).